 In-Business Express Installment Agreement

-Routine installment agreements with longer repayment periods are available for larger tax debts.
+Routine installment agreements with longer repayment periods are available for larger back taxes amounts.

 Ideally, you should propose a plan wherein you pay the whole of your income in monthly installments after keeping a reasonable amount for essential expenses.
 Immediately after placing your proposed plan before the IRS, you should start paying your monthly installments without waiting for approval.
-It will show your commitment to paying off your tax debts and improve the chances of approval.
+It will show your commitment to paying off your back taxes and improve the chances of approval.

-If the amount of your tax debt is so high that your income and assets would be insufficient to repay it, then you can negotiate a compromise with the IRS to reduce the amount of debt or to completely write it off.
+If the amount of your back taxes is so high that your income and assets would be insufficient to repay it, then you can negotiate a compromise with the IRS to reduce the amount of debt or to completely write it off.
 Although federal tax law previously had provisions for such settlements, the IRS Fresh Start Program has streamlined the process.
-It has raised the upper limit of allowable living expenses to provide relief to a greater number of taxpayers.
+It has raised the upper limit of allowable living expenses to provide assistance to a greater number of taxpayers.